ejfox/website/content/blog/md/nypd-ccrb-complaint-clusters.md

 dek: In which various tools and methods are explored for analyzing data that describes a network of complaints against NYPD officers (or any other PD with similar public data)
 ---

-# Finding Clusters of NYPD Officers Based on Analysis of Newly-Released CCRB Complaint Data
+# Finding Clusters of NYPD Officers In CCRB Complaint Data

 ## Why?